|

 523-30 Main St.

-The Classic Revival style is distinguished by the presence
+The Classic Revival style is distinguished by the

-- Greek inspired columns and pilasters (decorative features
+- Greek inspired columns and pilasters

-which imitate columns but are not load-bearing)
+(decorative features which imitate columns but are not load-bearing)

 - Bold and unadorned exterior moldings

-- Heavy cornices (overhanging projections at the top of a roof)
+- Heavy cornices (overhanging projections at the

-- Horizontal transoms (bars or openings) above entrances
+- Horizontal transoms (bars or openings) above

-The Classic Revival style can be distinguished by
+The Classic Revival style can be

-or arch-shaped windows, since the ancient Greeks did not use
+any fan or arch-shaped windows, since the ancient Greeks did not use

 arches.